 a Boolean value stating whether the field is displayed in the Viewer

-Rendered images of the pages as Base64 strings
+rendered images of the pages as Base64 strings

-The current state of the document in binary data
+the current state of the document in binary data

-Proprietary HTTP status codes
+HTTP status codes

-Code | Message | Description |
+Code |

-599 | Conflict configuration | The request cannot be processed because it is in conflict with the server settings or the required functionality has not been configured sufficiently. |
+The request cannot be processed because it conflicts with the server settings or the required functionality is not sufficiently configured. |

 Managing workflows